Page Content Portlet

 Gwinnett County Board of Commissioners Chairwoman Nicole Hendrickson presented her proposed budget on November 16 to guide County government spending for the 2022 fiscal year.

-The proposed budget for 2022 totals $2.06 billion, up 7.8 percent from the 2021 adopted budget.
+The proposed budget totals $2.06 billion, up 7.8 percent from the 2021 adopted budget.
 It consists of a $1.6 billion operating budget and a $454 million capital improvements budget, which includes funds from the County’s voter-approved SPLOST program.

 Quick links for the proposed 2022 budget